QCD corrections to excited lepton (pair) production at LHC: Introduction

-It is well known the QCD corrections can alter the cross sections quite significantly at hadron colliders.
-As for example, a simple process like Drell-Yan, the leading order (LO) cross sections have been seriously underestimated.
-This forced us to incorporate the next-to-leading order (NLO) or next-to-leading log (NLL)\cite{NLL,Martin} results in Monte Carlos codes \cite{NLL} or event generators such as JETRAD\cite{JETRAD} and HERWIG\cite{HERWIG}.
-Recently, contact interactions of type eqns.(\ref{lagrangianC},\ref{lagrangianGM}) has received much attention both CMS\cite{CMS_CI} and ATLAS\cite{ATLAS_CI} collaborations.
-They have searched for heavy excited lepton via $\bar{\ell} \ell\gamma$ channel and put the mass bound on excited lepton.
-However, there is no higher order QCD corrections existed to such heavy excited lepton production cross sections mediated by a contact interaction given in eqn.(\ref{lagrangianC}).
-Therefore, all collider searches of contact interaction have either been based on the leading order calculations, or, have assumed that the higher order corrections are exactly the same as the SM one.
+It is a well known fact that QCD corrections can alter, quite significantly, generic cross sections at hadron colliders.
+Even for a simple process like Drell-Yan\cite{Drell_Yan}, the leading order (LO) approximation is a serious underestimation, forcing us to incorporate at least the next-to-leading order (NLO) or, better, next-to-leading log (NLL)\cite{NLL,Martin} results in Monte Carlo codes \cite{NLL} or event generators such as JETRAD\cite{JETRAD} and HERWIG\cite{HERWIG}.
+It is expected that such corrections would be important in the context of other processes as well.
+Recently, the above-mentioned contact interactions have received much attention from both CMS\cite{CMS_CI} and ATLAS\cite{ATLAS_CI} collaborations.
+They have searched for heavy excited leptons via the $\bar{l} l\gamma$ channel and put a bound on its mass.
+However, there exists no higher order calculations for this process, and, consequently, all collider searches of contact interaction have either been based on leading order calculations, or, have assumed that the higher order corrections are exactly the same as for the SM process.
 In this article, we aim to rectify this unsatisfactory state of affairs.
-While it may seem that the NLO corrections to processes driven by such non-renormalizable interactions are ill-defined, it is not quite true\cite{SM_CI,ravi_gravi1}.
-In particular, if the interaction can be factorized as two currents such that one current with colored object and other current with colored neutral object then the NLO QCD corrections can be done with colored current one without any difficulties.
-For example, Ref.\cite{SM_CI} dealt with contact interaction with SM fermions.
+While it may seem that the NLO corrections to the processes driven by such non-renormalizable interactions are ill-defined, it is not quite true\cite{SM_CI,ravi_gravi1}.
+In particular, if the interaction can be factorized into a current-current form, with colored fields appearing in only one current, then the NLO QCD corrections affect only this current and can be computed without any difficulties.
+For example, Ref.\cite{SM_CI} dealt with contact interactions involving the SM fermions alone.

 The rest of the article is organized as follows.
-In Section \ref{NLO corrections}, we start by outlining the general methodology and follow it up with the explicit calculation of the NLO corrections to the differential distribution in the dilepton ($\bar{\ell^*}\ell,~\bar{\ell}\ell^*,~\bar{\ell^*}\ell^*$) invariant mass.
-Section \ref{results} we present our numerical results.
+In Section \ref{NLO corrections}, we start by outlining the general methodology and follow it up with the explicit calculation of the NLO corrections to the differential distribution in the dilepton ($\bar{l^*}l,~\bar{l^*}l^*$) invariant mass.
+In Section \ref{results} we present our numerical results.
 And finally, we summarize in Section \ref{conclusion}.